-I’ve taught courses that explore issues in epistemology, metaphysics, philosophy of mind, and moral philosophy in the 17th and 18th centuries; on ethics; and on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
-I’ve also supervised independent studies on topics in ethics, moral psychology, and philosophical method.
+I’ve taught courses that explore issues in epistemology, metaphysics, philosophy of mind, moral philosophy, and political philosophy in the 17th and 18th centuries; on ethics; and on the contemporary literature in moral psychology; as well as those that introduce students to philosophy, to the university, and to critical thinking and writing.
+I’ve also supervised student projects on topics in ethics, moral psychology, philosophical method, and free will.

 This course introduces students to number of philosophical problems drawn from a variety of branches of philosophy: for instance, the issues of freedom, determinism, and moral responsibility; the possibility of knowledge; the problem of personal identity; and the nature of moral obligation.
 This course approaches these issues using philosophical method—primarily clear, careful, analytical reasoning.
 One way students develop the skills involved in philosophical method is through reading classic and contemporary texts closely and engaging each other in discussion.
 A second way students develop their analytical and thinking skills is by writing frequently and critiquing and discussing their writing.